Helmholtz-AI-Energy/propulate/CONTRIBUTING.md

    ```

 4. **Make Changes**: Make your desired changes to the codebase.
 Please stick to the following guidelines:
-   * ``Propulate`` uses black code styling and so should you if you would like to contribute.
+   * `Propulate` uses [*Black*](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html) code style and so should you if you would like to contribute.
-   * Use American English for all comments and docstrings in the code.
+   * Please use American English for all comments and docstrings in the code.
+   * `Propulate` uses Sphinx autoapi to automatically create API reference documentation from docstrings in the code.
-   * Please use the [NumPy Docstring Standard](https://numpydoc.readthedocs.io/en/latest/format.html) for your docstrings:
+     Please use the [NumPy Docstring Standard](https://numpydoc.readthedocs.io/en/latest/format.html) for your docstrings:

      ```python
      """